Jesse Rothstein

-Jesse Rothstein is an economist, and currently Professor of Public Policy & Economics at the University of California, Berkeley.
-In 2010, he was Chief Economist at the US Department of Labor.
-He is the founding director of the California Policy Lab, a Research Associate of the National Bureau of Economic Research, and is a member of the editorial boards of Education Finance and Policy, Review of Economics and Statistics, American Economic Review, and Industrial Relations.
+Jesse Rothstein is an economist, and currently professor of public policy and economics at the University of California, Berkeley.
+In 2010, he was chief economist at the US Department of Labor.
+He is the founding director of the California Policy Lab, a research associate of the National Bureau of Economic Research, and is a member of the editorial boards of Education Finance and Policy, The Review of Economics and Statistics, American Economic Review, and Industrial Relations.